Organization and training of the

 Armies contested this decision, whishing a direct control upon all the

 artillery units assigned to their Army.
-Col. Rakovski reasserted his convictions in a report addressed
+Col. Rakovski

-to the Head of the Artillery on 28 January 1918, suggesting to establish a
+on 28 January 1918, suggesting to establish a common command for the a/a

-common command for the a/a artillery and the air force, and to divide the a/a
+artillery and the air force, and to divide the a/a artillery into two

-defence of the homeland, and for the units at front.
-His requests were posed
+distinct branches : for the defence of the homeland, and for the units at

-again on 21 August 1918, being partially approved by the General Staff.
-On 31
+front.
+His requests were posed again on 21 August 1918, being partially

-August 1918 the Field Army Order Nr.
-1635 ordered to raise
+approved by the General Staff.
+On 31 August 1918 the Field Army Order Nr.

-in every Army an a/a artillery division, including all the a/a artillery
+1635 ordered to raise in every Army an a/a artillery division, including all

-batteries, sections and a/a machine guns emplacements of the Army.
-They were
+the a/a artillery batteries, sections and a/a machine guns emplacements of

-operationally subordinated to head of artillery of the Army, while as for
+the Army.
+They were operationally subordinated to head of artillery of the

-technical, training, line and administrative matters they were under the
+Army, while as for technical, training, line and administrative matters they

-was charged to assure the air defence
+a/a division was charged to assure the

-the air defence.
+assigned to the air defence.
 Education and training.
 The training of the

 cadres and of the personnel of the a/a artillery units was a matter of the highest importance.
 The commanding officers